zkFold/zkfold-cardano/e2e-test/asterizm/Asterizm.md

 Any user can initiate an outgoing message by minting and sending a token under the universal user policy:

 *Note:* The resulting token is minted under `policy user`.
-If you are scanning for messages created by `user send`, do not derive `policy client --outgoing` for that purpose.
+If you are scanning for messages created by `user send`, do not derive `policy client` for that purpose.
 For token transfers, pass the omni-chain policy ID and token amount so the user's message token and the selected omni-chain tokens are placed in the same UTxO.
 Run this step before `client token burn` for the same message.

 ```shell